The river of blessings flows abundantly through the valley of gratitude. –African Proverb

 There’s also the permanence of handwritten notes.
 After my father’s passing, I discovered numerous letters I had sent him over the years in his desk drawer.
 In those notes, I expressed gratitude for the education I received and the important life lessons he taught me.

-Finding those letters that I wrote to my father years ago moved me and brought into focus our special bond.
-I felt grateful to have him as a father and for the moments we shared together.
+Discovering the letters I wrote to my father years ago moved me and brought our special bond into focus.
+My love and gratitude overflowed with having him as my father and for the moments we shared.

 Handwritten notes can serve as keepsakes.
 My mother saved letters my grandfather wrote to my grandmother (and vice versa) while he was in the Navy.